ngrok/ngrok-docs/docs/k8s/crds.md

 ## TCP Edges {#tcp-edges}

 The Kubernetes ingress spec does not directly support TCP traffic.
-The ngrok Kubernetes Ingress Controller supports TCP traffic via the [TCP Edge](https://ngrok.com/docs/api/resources/edges-tcp/) resource.
+The ngrok Kubernetes Operator supports TCP traffic via the [TCP Edge](https://ngrok.com/docs/api/resources/edges-tcp/) resource.
 This is a first class CRD that you can manage to control these edges in your account.
 See the [TCP and TLS Edges guide](/docs/k8s/user-guide#tcp-tls-edges) for more details.

 | Field      | Type                                                                                    | Required | Description                                                                                                                                                                                                                   |
 | ---------- | --------------------------------------------------------------------------------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |